yongler/Peggle-clone/README.md

 ![image](https://user-images.githubusercontent.com/68801331/215267470-5051b475-b28e-49da-b937-6aa02e32d7d0.png)

-`PaletteView` is designed in such a way that it compose of `GameView`, where `GameView` can be reused for an actual game (i.e. when not designing).
+`PaletteView` is designed in such a way that it compose of `BoardView`, where `BoardView` can be reused for an actual game (i.e. when not designing).

 ### Sequence diagrams
 Observer pattern is used.
 Whenever the board model instance changes, views that observes it will be automatically rerendered to update. (functionality of `@Published` and `ObservedObject` in SwiftUI)